Common Research Methodologies

 The quantitative research methodology is employed when the data being gathered is quantifiable and can be used to perform mathematical, statistical, or computational techniques.
 Some commonly used quantitative methods of data collection are surveys, online polls, and questionnaires.

-• Quantitative Data: As discussed above, quantitative research employs the use of quantitative data that is generally represented using charts, tables, or graphs.
+• Quantitative Data: As discussed above, quantitative research employs quantitative data that is generally represented using charts, tables, or graphs.

 • Closed-Ended Questions: When gathering data for quantitative research, researchers will generally use closed-ended questions as they help gather quantitative data more effectively than open-ended questions.